-For example, when you spend \$400 on a front seat of your favourite K-pop star's concert, the explicit cost incurred for the concert is the \$400 that you paid out-of-pocket for the ticket.
-This could have been spent on a pair of AirPods Pro (next best alternative), which you could have enjoyed but is now forgone because of the limited income you have.
-Besides the explicit cost, you will also incur implicit cost.
-This implicit cost includes the time that is spent attending the concert, which could be spent on a visit to the National Museum (second best alternative for your time).
-Thus, the total opportunity cost of spending \$400 on the ticket and attending the concert is the forgone benefits (satisfaction) from the AirPods Pro and a visit to the National Gallery.
+Raffles Institution Economics Department For example, when you spend \$348 on a CAT1 ticket for the 2024 Taylor Swift concert, the explicit cost incurred for the concert is the \$348 that you paid out-of-pocket for the ticket.
+This could have been spent on a pair of Apple AirPods Pro (the next best alternative for your money), which you could have enjoyed but is now forgone because of the limited income you have.
+Besides this explicit opportunity cost, you will also incur implicit cost.
+This implicit cost includes the time that is spent attending the concert, which could be spent on a visit to the National Gallery (the next best alternative for your time).
+Thus, the total opportunity cost of attending the concert is the forgone benefits (satisfaction) from owning the AirPods Pro and a visit to the National Gallery.